 (and almost doubled my weight)

 When I first told my friends that I was going on an all-cake diet they were sceptical, to say the least.
-“Are you sure, Rhonda?” one asked, as we tucked into the lemon tart she’d just made.
+“Are you sure, Karen?” one asked, as we tucked into the lemon tart she’d just made.
 “Are you sure you don’t even want to throw some biscuits in there, for variety?”
 Well, I stuck to my guns, and boy am I glad I did!

 I haven’t eaten anything but cake for a year - and I've never been happier.
 I can’t remember the last time I had this much energy, or filled out my clothes better.
 I bought some outfits in a size up to try and motivate myself to gain weight, but I never dreamed I’d fit in them so soon.